 Any physical cause that increases the patient’s difficulties in distinguishing dreams from reality can make it more likely for them to experience Sundowner's.

 If someone you love suffers from Sundowner’s Syndrome, it can be very tough to know how to help.
-Here are some ways that you can support them:
+You may ask, “what stage of dementia does sundowning start?”
+Try using some techniques that trained memory care professional support dementia patients:

 - Spot the patterns